 - Sprayed foam and foamed-in-place

 This type of insulation material is used to insulate enclosed existing walls as well as an unfinished attic floor.
-It is good for insulating areas that are irregularly shaped, those around obstructions, and most especially existing finished areas.
+It is good for insulating areas that are irregularly shaped, those around obstructions, and most especially existing insulation in finished areas.

 Application is through a small spray container or, for large, areas requiring larger quantities, using a pressure spray.